-Installing a whole house water softener at your home can provide a multitude of benefits for your family, your home itself, and your wallet.
+Installing a whole house water softener in your home can provide a multitude of benefits for your family, your home itself, and your wallet.
 Not only can a water softener improve the quality of water your family uses for drinking, cleaning, and bathing, but it can also extend the life of your plumbing and fixtures.
-Hard water also causes scale buildup that can shorten the life of your hot water tank and other water-using appliances.
+Furthermore, hard water causes scale buildup that can shorten the life of your hot water tank and other water-using appliances.
 Installing a water softener is an easy solution for hard water issues.

 Over the centuries, it has become more and more clear that clean, pure water is essential for human health.
 Humans began filtering drinking water at least 4,000 years ago, and the first water softening system was invented in the mid- 1800s.
 The first water softener systems were very large and operated without electricity.
 Water softeners have become more and more common in homes over the last 100 years.
-Today’s water softeners are designed to be more efficient and reliable.
-They use less salt and waste less water, while also taking up less space in the home.
+Today’s water softeners are designed to be more efficient and reliable; they use less salt (sometimes no salt at all) and waste less water, while also taking up less space in the home.

-To help you make an informed decision about which whole house water softener is ideal for your home, our experts have researched and compiled the seven water softener reviews below.
-Our handy buyer’s guide will help you choose the best water softener for your home in 2019.
+To help you make an informed decision about which water softener is ideal for your home, our experts have researched and compiled the seven water softener reviews below.
+Our hope is for this article to be a key factor in you finding the best water softener for your home in 2019.